phill-holland/polymorphic-program/README.md

 # Todo

-- Test code crossover function
+- Test code crossover function (OKISH)

 - Need a find unused variable function for each program (and remove)

-- Fix tabbed output
+- Fix tabbed output (DON'T CARE ABOUT ANYMORE)

-- Need to parse/run output code inline (rather than running an external compiler and running on the OS)
+- Need to parse/run output code inline (rather than running an external compiler and running on the OS) (ADDED, NOT TESTED)

+- Add string output score function to test outputs afer program run (copy from another project)

 - Edit random string generator to only use "hello world" characters as grammar